 By Erin Hartigan for Food Network Kitchen

-When purchasing a turkey for the big day, there are a lot of considerations in planning out portions.
-It’s not just about the turkey — you’ll have sides and dessert, not to mention grazing on dips and small bites for hours ahead of the big meal.
-But let’s be real — the turkey is the main event, and most of us look forward to Thanksgiving leftovers as much as we do the actual feast.
-So you don’t want to skimp and leave yourself without feast fixings for the coming days.
+When purchasing a turkey and planning out portions for the big day, there's a lot to consider.
+It’s not just about the turkey, of course: you’ll have sides and dessert, not to mention grazing on dips and small bites for hours ahead of the big meal.
+But let’s be real, the turkey is the main event, and most of us look forward to Thanksgiving leftovers as much as we do the actual feast.
+So you don’t want to skimp and leave yourself without ample supplies for the coming days.

-Though the pound-and-a-half range is standard, some pros — read: chefs — opt to go bigger, to be sure there's enough for all.
-Chef Neal Fraser, of Redbird in Los Angeles, budgets for even more meat, recommending two pounds per person.
-Rocco DiSpirito, executive chef at The Standard Grill in NYC, seconds the two-pounds-per-person rule.
+To account for guests unexpectedly gravitating to one and leaving the other on the platter, some chefs recommend 2 pounds per person.
+Chef Neal Fraser of Redbird in Los Angeles budgets for 2 pounds per person as does Rocco DiSpirito, executive chef at The Standard Grill in NYC.
 “So, for 10 people you should prepare a 20-pound turkey.
-Home cooks should expect to yield 40 percent of a cooked bird, and between dark meat and white meat preferences, the yield will shrink even further.”
-That plan also ensures that you have enough white or dark meat, if you unexpectedly find guests gravitating to one and leaving the other on the platter.
+Home cooks should expect to yield 40 percent of a cooked bird, and between dark meat and white meat preferences, the yield will shrink even further,” DiSpirito says.

 Be sure to invest in a good-quality bird.
 Derek Herre, chef de cuisine at Asheville’s Rhubarb, recommends buying fresh versus frozen turkey.
 “As far as flavor, it’s like a canned vegetable versus a fresh vegetable,” he explains.
 “Fresh meat will always taste better, as we humans have not done anything to compromise the integrity of that meat.”
 In terms of size, opt for one that’s not too big, not too small.
 Fraser suggests opting for turkeys in the 16- to 18-pound range.